atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 All the entities that are created using the participant are also deleted.
-This means that deleting the participant will automatically the topic and reader as well.
+This means that deleting the participant will automatically delete the topic and reader as well.

 .. _`HelloWorldPublisherSource`: